 INC's Upcoming Conference

-The 4th Feeding the Future conference will be held 11-13 May 2022 in Wellington, New Zealand.
+The 4th Feeding the Future conference will be held in September 2022 in Wellington, New Zealand.
 The conference, and all social events will be held at the Museum of New Zealand Te Papa Tongarewa.

 The conference brings together first-class local and international industry experts who will share their knowledge and experience on a comprehensive range of topical issues.